s-tajima/blog.s-tajima.work/content/about_en.md

 # me

 Satoshi Tajima (@s_tajima)
-I'm a infrastructure engineer, work in Shibuya.
+Infrastructure engineer, work in Shibuya.
+I'm in charge of Linux servers and Cloud Service (such as AWS) management.
+And I can use Ruby, Go and some languages.

+Recently, I'm interested in Machine Learning, Fintech (especially CryptoCurrency).

+Email: tajima1989 ~at~ gmail.com

 # blog